 We will be distilling the information into a short tutorial using MAGpie.
 For now, here are the scripts for creating subtitled/close-captioned video for iPod and an example subtitled/close-captioned example M4V file.
 Also find an accessible PDF of the Flash/iPod captioning presentation.

 In May, the WAC held a workshop at the Digital Union that covered the accessibility of survey tools commonly used on campus.
 We have given this workshop a number of times since and have been adding to the information (latest update in November 2008).
 We hope you will find our survey of survey tools useful in choosing an accessible system for implementing surveys within your own department.

 The OSU Web Accessibility Center (WAC) analyzes web pages for their accessibility to people with disabilities.
 The WAC offers this as a free service to OSU faculty and staff in order to further its mission to expand opportunities for people with disabilities through the innovative uses of computer technology.
 The WAC's goal is to ensure that all distance education and online courses and materials at OSU are fully accessible to persons with disabilities.

 To have your web site analyzed, please complete the online form: Request a WAC Site Review.
 The WAC will perform a complete web site analysis and report accessibility and/or browser compatibility errors found.

-The WAC bases its analysis of accessibility on the OSU Minimum Web Accessibility Standards, Section 508, and the World Wide Web Consortium (W3C) Web Accessibility Initiative's (WAI) Web Content Accessibility Guidelines (WCAG 1.0).
+The WAC bases its analysis of accessibility on the OSU Minimum Web Accessibility Standards, which derive in part from Section 508, and the World Wide Web Consortium (W3C) Web Accessibility Initiative's (WAI) Web Content Accessibility Guidelines (WCAG 2.0).